SteamDatabase/RemoteControlDocs/README.md

     </tbody>
 </table>
 ## Games
-The Games API allows you to browse your game library remotely and even load up games within Steam Big Picture.
+Enables the browsing of the currently logged in user's game library and the starting up of games within Steam Big Picture.
 ### List Games
 ```
 GET /steam/games/